 If you travel to the European Union (EU), remember to claim your Value-Added Tax (VAT) before you leave.
 VAT is paid by the consumer, but when you are not a resident of the EU, you are entitled to a refund of your VAT before you return to your home country.

 To get your VAT back, you’ll need to fill out a tax-free form.
 You can ask a salesperson for the form in the store where you are making a purchase.
 Some places will refund your VAT on the spot.
 Others will require you to complete the forms and mail them in.

 If necessary, take your tax-free forms to the U.S. Customs and Border Patrol area at the airport before you leave the EU.
-They will verify your purchase and ask to see your passport before stamping your forms.
+They will verify your purchase and ask you to see your passport before stamping your forms.